Termination in California: How to Recognize and Fight Back

 Step 3: The HR Ambush

-During the meeting, HR may pressure you to resign by offering the possibility of rehire or presenting resignation as a "better option" than termination.
+During the meeting, HR may pressure you to resign by offering to potentially rehire you in the future or presenting resignation as a "better option" than termination.
 However, resigning benefits the employer in several ways:

 • It simplifies the termination process.